chinnuakash-spec/simonsaysGameProject/README.md

-# SIMONSAYS GAME
+#SIMONSAYS GAME

 Project on Frontend Tech.
-Created By Machireddy Akash
+Created By Machireddy Akash.